Cotton yarn prices gain sharply on surging cotton rates, demand

 Puneet Dhawan of Accor is brimming with ideas on ways to revive the hospitality sector

-Cotton yarn prices have increased sharply in India since the beginning of the year in view of a surge in cotton prices, besides domestic and export demand.
+Cotton yarn prices have increased sharply in India since the beginning of this year in view of a surge in cotton prices, besides domestic and export demand.

 “Prices of the 30s combed yarn used by the hosiery sector have been raised by 30-40 per cent by export merchants in Gujarat over the last few weeks.
-They are quoting the yarn at Rs 274 a kg.
-Prices were Rs 245 in January,” said a Rajkot-based trader of raw cotton, yarn, and spinning waste, Anand Poppat.
+They are quoting the yarn at ₹274 a kg.
+Prices were ₹245 in January,” said a Rajkot-based trader of raw cotton, yarn, and spinning waste, Anand Poppat.

 With demand for cotton yarn being good, at least two months of production of some of the spinning mills has been sold out.